pytorch/android-demo-app/HelloWorldApp/README.md

 If everything works well, we should have our scripted and optimized model - `model.pt` generated in the assets folder of android application.
 That will be packaged inside android application as `asset` and can be used on the device.

+By using the new MobileNet v3 model instead of the old Resnet18 model, and by calling the `optimize_for_mobile` method on the traced model, the model inference time on a Pixel 3 gets decreased from over 230ms to about 40ms.

 More details about TorchScript you can find in [tutorials on pytorch.org](https://pytorch.org/docs/stable/jit.html)

 #### 2. Cloning from github